-This chocolate filled French crepes recipe filling is light, heavenly, and the most exquisite chocolatey, creamy ganache you will ever taste!
+This chocolate crepes recipe with chocolate cream filling is light, and heavenly, with the most exquisite chocolatey, silky ganache you will ever taste!
 It is easy and quick to make up with some waiting time in between to do other things.
 These decadent chocolate-filled crepes will delight your taste buds every time!

 - ⏱️ Prep Time: 15 minutes